NFTGalaxy/shadowy-super-coder/README.md

 which are used for the NFT and perks drop.
 Here are the rules and result:

 **110,294** Ethereum addresses who:
-1. Deployed at least 1 contract on Ethereum mainnet before August 1st, 2021.
+1. Deployed at least 1 contract on Ethereum mainnet before _August 1st, 2021_.
 2. Deployed contracts that had at least 2 different non-deployer addresses interacted.

 These addresses are ranked in two tiers: